Daniel and The End Times

 5) ” to seal up vision and prophet” or to seal up vision and prophesy” (NKJV)

-Christ brought an end to the vision and prophesy at His second appearance in that same generation of His crucifixion at the cross.
+Christ brought an end to the vision and prophecy at His second appearance in that same generation of His crucifixion at the cross.
 The Revelation given to John who lived to see Christ’s coming in A.D.
-70 was the completion of the desolation of Jerusalem, which was the beginning point of these prophesies to Daniel.
+70 was the completion of the desolation of Jerusalem, which was the beginning point of these prophecies to Daniel.
 (See The Whore of Babylon and the Signs of Revelation at the right margin.)

 6) “to anoint the holy of holies” or “to anoint the Most Holy” (NKJV)